 Unlike direct infringement, there is no provision in the Act that deals with indirect infringement specifically.
 This does not mean that there is no liability for indirect infringement.
 The principle and application of indirect infringement arise from the universal law principle.
 It holds accountable not only the principal infringer but also anyone that abets, induces that direct offender to infringe.
 There are two types of indirect infringement:

 In India, the infringement of a trademark is a cognisable offence which means that the infringer may also face criminal charges along with civil charges.
-It is also not required by the Indian law for the trademark to be registered for the institution of civil or criminal proceedings.
+It is also not required by Indian law for the trademark to be registered for the institution of civil or criminal proceedings.
 As mentioned before this is due to the common law principle of passing off.
 In the case of trademark infringement or passing off, the court may award the following remedies: